netfront/API-challenge/README.md

 If you have the time to implement the delete & update method that'd be amazing.

-Also if you can provide a shot concise document on "how to implement a new type" our intern will be able to do it himself in the future.
+Also if you can provide a short concise document on "how to implement a new type" our intern will be able to do it himself in the future.

-The client wants a demo of the API before Friday 5P.M, so feel free to push your changes whenever it's ready to review (in a .zip format to the address that sent you this test).
+The client wants a demo of the API before Friday 5PM, so feel free to push your changes whenever it's ready to review (in a .zip format to the address that sent you this challenge).

-If you have any inquiry, feel free to contact [me](mailto:cyrille@netfront.com.au) ! ✌
+If you have any inquiry, feel free to contact [me](mailto:jobs@netfront.com.au) ! ✌